dgerabagi/data-curation-environment/flattened_repo.md

 ### Case Study 023: FTV Flashing on PCPP Auto-Save

 -   **Artifacts Affected:** `src/backend/services/file-tree.service.ts`
--   **Cycles Observed:** C1, C4, C1, C179, C182
+-   **Cycles Observed:** C1, C4, C1, C179, C182, C183
--   **Symptom:** The entire Data Curation file tree view (FTV) flashes or completely reloads whenever the user stops typing in one of the Parallel Co-Pilot Panel's text areas, or potentially when other background file changes occur (e.g., from `npm run watch` compiling to the `dist` folder).
+-   **Symptom:** The entire Data Curation file tree view (FTV) flashes or completely reloads.
+This is especially noticeable in the packaged version of the extension.
+The trigger appears to be a storm of file change events.
--   **Root Cause Analysis (RCA):** The backend `FileSystemWatcher` in `file-tree.service.ts` is configured to monitor the entire workspace for changes to trigger a refresh of the FTV.
-It was incorrectly reacting to legitimate, high-frequency writes to files that are part of the extension's own operation, not the user's source code.
-The two primary culprits are:
+-   **Root Cause Analysis (RCA):** The backend `FileSystemWatcher` and the Git API integration in `file-tree.service.ts` are configured to monitor the workspace for changes to trigger a refresh of the FTV.
+The system is overly sensitive and reacts to legitimate, high-frequency writes that are part of the extension's own operation or the development environment, not the user's source code.
+The primary culprits are:
-    1. The PCPP automatically saving its state to `dce_history.json` in the `.vscode` directory.
+    1.  **PCPP Auto-Save:** The Parallel Co-Pilot Panel automatically saving its state to `dce_history.json` in the `.vscode` directory.
-    2. The Webpack `watch` process constantly recompiling source files into the `dist` directory.
+    2.  **Build Artifacts:** The Webpack `watch` process constantly recompiling source files into the `dist` directory.
+    3.  **Git API Events:** The listener for `repo.state.onDidChange` is extremely sensitive.
+It fires for almost any change in the repository, including those in ignored files or internal Git state, creating a "refresh storm."
 -   **Codified Solution & Best Practice:**
-    1.  **Aggressive, Pre-emptive Logging:** When this bug recurs, the first step is to add an unconditional `Services.loggerService.log` at the absolute beginning of the `onFileChange` handler in `file-tree.service.ts`.
-This log must output the URI of every single event the watcher sees, *before* any filtering logic is applied.
-This provides a definitive, unfiltered view of what is triggering the refresh.
+    1.  **Aggressive, Pre-emptive Logging:** When this bug recurs, the first step is to add an unconditional `Services.loggerService.log` at the absolute beginning of the `onFileChange` handler and inside the `repo.state.onDidChange` listener.
+This log must output the URI of every single event the system sees, *before* any filtering logic is applied, to provide a definitive view of what is triggering the refresh.
     2.  **Specific Watcher Exclusions:** The file watcher logic must be highly specific about what it ignores.
 The fix is to add an explicit check at the beginning of the change handlers to immediately ignore any event related to the exact path of the history file (`.vscode/dce_history.json`) and any file within the `dist` directory.
+    3.  **Dampen Git API Listener:** The `repo.state.onDidChange` listener is too broad.
+It should be debounced heavily or replaced with more specific listeners if the API allows.
+For now, a long debounce on the `triggerFullRefresh` function is the primary mitigation for this source of refresh events.
-    3.  **Example:** `if (normalizedPath.includes('/dist/') || normalizedPath.endsWith('.vscode/dce_history.json')) { return; }`.
-This prevents the watcher from reacting to the extension's own internal state changes and build artifacts while still correctly monitoring user-made changes to the workspace.
+    4.  **Example Exclusion:** `if (normalizedPath.includes('/dist/') || normalizedPath.endsWith('.vscode/dce_history.json')) { return; }`.

 ---